jrasband-dev/pandas-geojson/readme.md

 # pandas-geojson
-This library contains:
+This library contains functions that:
-* Convert DataFame to GeoJSON
+* Convert pandas DataFame to GeoJSON
-* Write GeoJSON to convert GeoJSON objeccts into geojson files.
+* Write GeoJSON files
 * Open GeoJSON options from file or url
-* Filter GeoJSON
+* Filter GeoJSON based on list criteria

 ```
 pip install pandas-geojson